The Survey | Characteristics of participants

 Loading

-Most survey respondents are long-time residents of Maui.
-Around 70% have lived on the island for over ten years.
-Less than 3% have been on Maui for a year or less.
+Most survey respondents were long-time residents of Maui at the time of the fires.
+70% had lived on the island for over ten years.
+Less than 3% had been on Maui for a year or less.

 Poverty